Senior Colt is identical to Colt League but for older players. (12th Grade thru Age 35)

 - Should the Heat Index be greater than 106 the game will be cancelled.
 If it's between 101-105, playing the game is at the managers' discretion.

-- All composite bats must have either a "USABaseball" or "BBCOR" stamp.
+- All composite bats must have a "BBCOR" stamp.
 Composite bats that are not certified with the required stamp will not be allowed for use in BGRA games and practices.
 The transition from the handle to the barrel can be composite.
 Composite & Big Barrel “BPF 1.15" bats are no longer allowed.

 - There are no Drop restrictions in any BGRA house league.